+'''

+Generic bug 1$TrackRecord$2

-Generic bug 1\$TrackRecord\$2 Generic bug 2\$TrackRecord\$1
+Generic bug 2$TrackRecord$1

+'''
-Tip: See "Importing File

-Specifications" on page

-specifying Name and
+Tip: See "Importing File Specifications" on page 48 for information about specifying Name and Address fields.

-Address fields.

-47 for information about

 Each record should be on a line by itself, with the newline character representing the end of the record.
 The only exception is that newline characters are allowed within double-quoted fields.